-Snow Mountain opens for the 2018-19 season on November 17, 2018 and will run through February 24, 2019.
-Choose the ticket option that works best for your day.
+Snow Mountain will not open this year due to COVID-19.
+In previous years, you would choose the ticket option that works best for your day.
 Standard tickets to Snow Mountain Ga are sold on a timed basis.
 The time reflects your two hour access to the snow tubing, but the other attractions, including the snow play area are open all day.
 There are also all day access passes where you can tube all day or pair your snow day with Stone Mountain Christmas.

 It’s a good idea to reserve your tickets online prior to going.
 Only a limited number of tickets are available for each session.
 They can, and do sell out.
 In addition, there is a kiosk for reserved tickets, so you won’t have to wait in the ticket booth line.
 If you want to avoid crowds, Fridays are a best bet, also the first and last session times each day.

 It may go without saying, but dress warmly and wear waterproof clothing – not water resistant.
 We went on a warm day, but even then, the snow is cold and wet.
 Winter activities are never fun when you are wet and cold.
 Here’s the lowdown on activities and some suggestions too.
 Feel free to add your own experiences and thoughts.

 New in 2019, you could experience their tallest, fastest slope ever!
 Plunge from 3 stories high reaching speeds up to 30 mph as you zip through a 150′ tunnel of lights!
 Dare Devil Plunge is included with all Snow Mountain Passes.
 Children under 16 require adult supervision.